Laparoscopic Power Morcellation lawsuit | Cancer diagnosis

 Laparoscopic Power Morcellator Lawsuits

 There have been many suits filed against the manufacturers of these morcellators.
 Some of these lawsuits have alleged that the manufacturers placed into commerce products that were defectively designed.
 State law product liability grounds have formed the basis for these suits.
 The plaintiffs have alleged that the manufacturers could have sold a product that was a safer alternative.
 In addition, the lawsuits allege that the manufacturers knew of the defects related to the product and failed to warn patients of the risks attached to the surgery.
 In fact, according to the plaintiffs, the manufacturers deliberately concealed the data that was in their possession that indicated that the morcellators caused an increased risk of cancer.
 Many victims are seeking information about power morcellator lawsuit settlements

-In addition, there is also the possibility of filing a claim against the doctor who conducted the surgical procedure.
+Johnson & Johnson has sought to settle the lawsuits that have been brought against it.
+In addition, Olympus Corp., another manufacturer of the product, has also settled many of the cases that have been brought against it.
+There are still hundreds of cases pending in front of courts, although none have gone to trial yet.In addition, there is also the possibility of filing a claim against the doctor who conducted the surgical procedure.
 This is arguably medical malpractice given that the cancerous tissue was undetected by the doctor prior to the procedure.
 If you can prove the doctor was negligent by proceeding to use a laparoscopic power morcellator when the patient had undetected cancer, then you can recovery under a malpractice theory as well.
 Of course, a doctor can always be joined to a product liability lawsuit as well since the doctor was part of the transaction chain that resulted in a defendant coming into contact with a defective product.
 It is not your responsibility to prove exactly who is liable, only that you received a defective product.
 It is for the court to decide exactly who bear the legal liability for that defective product.